DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Adafruit Feather RP2040 DVI/DVI & OBS Weather Station/README.md

 - Right-click on Source > Blending Mode > Subtract
 - This will blend the AdafruitIO dashboard onto the animated radar background
+- Blending will change the colors of elements as they'll be blended with the background colors.
+I've created some additive font colors in code.py that might help with blended font colors.
 ![AdafruitIO_Capture_Blending_Mode](https://github.com/DJDevon3/My_Circuit_Python_Projects/assets/49322231/9f7528a3-b510-42a4-8ff7-9e1b9dc1bf91)

 - Also add Blending Mode > Subtract to your HDMI capture (Feather DVI) source